By The Corporate Governance and Responsible Investment Team, RBC GAM

 - Considerations around corporate social responsibility (CSR) in stock market portfolios do not result in financial weakness.

 - Companies that prioritize sustainability also manage environmental, financial and reputational risks better.
-This helps smoothen out their cash flows.
+This helps smooth out their cash flows.

 Despite the strength of this evidence, disputes continue over the quality of the data and the most appropriate methodology to use.
 No definitive answer has yet emerged to satisfy all critics of SRI.